-1 July 2004 - 30 June 2008 (as at 30 September 2008)
+1 July 2004 - 30 June 2008 (as at 30 September 2008) Contractor hours and LTIs not included.

 Due to insufficient data collection we are unable to report in detail on our consumption of natural gas, LPG and liquid fuel.
 It is our intention to report on this next year.